korney4eg/korney4eg.github.io/_posts/2021-01-01-phase1-task1-linux-administration.md

 * make sure that this page rendered correctly when you access your virtual machine ip address in browser.

-### Additional tasks if you feel that it was too yeasy.
+### Additional tasks if you feel that it was too easy.
 1. Make sure that you opened only needed ports
 2. Know your software - make sure that you have installed stable and secure nginx version (no CVE found for this version)
 3. Create self-signed certificate and setup HTTPS connection to your VM(Virtual Machine)